For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Although the prices of laptops have fallen in the last few years, they still don’t come cheap.
 It’s worth taking a bit of time to think about whether you definitely need a laptop at university or college.

-For example, if you’re mostly going to be using your study laptop to check social media, do some online shopping and stream your favourite shows, you might be better off with an iPad or tablet as opposed to a laptop.
+For example, if you’re mostly going to be using your study laptop to check social media, do some online shopping and stream your favourite shows, you might be better off with an iPad or tablet rather than a laptop.

-However, if you’re in the market for something to help you write essays and your dissertation, you’re going to have to raise your game and fork out for a laptop suitable for students.
+However, if you’re in the market for something to help you write essays and your dissertation, you’ll need to raise your game and fork out for a laptop suitable for students.

 There’s no point in having the best laptop if your internet connection is lagging behind.
 Check out the top student broadband deals and get the top speeds for less.